FridayCandour/FridayCandour/README.md

 Hello there,

-# I am Friday candour .
+# I am Friday candour.

-A smart developer who's passionate about reshaping tech.
+I Am passionate about reshaping tech.
 I'm excited to share my progress as I continue to explore new opportunities.